yvonneyeh/codecademy-takehome/backend/README.md

 Thanks for taking the time to work on a backend takehome assignment.
 We really appreciate you applying to work at Codecademy!

 This README.md details the prompt for your assignment.
-Rest assured, we won't use the code for anything other than as part of your application.

 You can see the competencies we'll be grading it on [here](https://github.com/Codecademy/engineering-competencies/blob/master/interviews/backend-takehome.md).
 We expect this to take you roughly 2-3 hours.
 Please let us know if there's anything unclear about it!